awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Python.md

-# Connecting to Your DB Instance Using IAM Authentication and the AWS SDK for Python \(Boto 3\)<a name="UsingWithRDS.IAMDBAuth.Connecting.Python"></a>
+# Connecting to Your DB Instance Using IAM Authentication and the AWS SDK for Python \(Boto3\)<a name="UsingWithRDS.IAMDBAuth.Connecting.Python"></a>

-You can connect from the command line to an Amazon RDS MySQL or PostgreSQL DB instance with the AWS SDK for Python \(Boto 3\) as described following\.
+You can connect from the command line to an Amazon RDS MySQL or PostgreSQL DB instance with the AWS SDK for Python \(Boto3\) as described following\.

 **Topics**
 + [Generating an IAM Authentication Token](#UsingWithRDS.IAMDBAuth.Connecting.Python.AuthToken)